 Location: Canada.
 While owned by a Dutch company, Cervelo was started in Canada and operations remain based in Toronto and Santa Cruz, CA.

 Materials Used: Carbon Fiber.

 Frame/Bike Point of Origin: Cervelo bikes are engineered and designed in Canada and manufactured in Asia.
 Cervelo does have a R&D facility in the U.S. that produces limited runs of the top of the line bike, the Cervelo R5ca and the P5x is produced in conjunction with HED in Minnesota.

 Delivery: Cervelo bikes offer Cervelo’s stock/production frame geometry.
 There are times when Cervelo’s availability of their high demand product can be limited, but this has become less of an issue in recent years with new ownership.

 Specialty: Cervelo makes no bones about it, they build race capable bikes for road and triathlon.

 Unique Attributes: From the ground up, Cervelo bikes are designed to minimize weight, maximize lateral stiffness and be exceptionally aerodynamic.
 No bike company has demonstrated as much focus on frame aerodynamics as Cervelo.

 Pluses of Cervelo Cycles:

 - Engineering driven.
-No bike company has a higher percentage of engineers on their staff.
+No major bike company has a higher percentage of engineers on their staff.

 - Originators.
 No manufacturer has invested or knows more about aerodynamic tube shape and bike design than Cervelo.